• Skip to primary navigation

 F-style clamps are among the most common in small shops because they’re relatively inexpensive they’re versatile and they’re super strong.
 They come in various lengths and are pretty lightweight.
 The screw head can exert a lot of force but longer lengths can bow under too much pressure and the pads can seize up like on C-clamps which makes them turn with the screw and makes it difficult to keep your parts of lines.
 There are versions of clamps with a piston-type mechanism that doesn’t turn as the clamp tightens.

-Another alternative design eliminates the screw altogether and instead has a cam or a ratcheting mechanism in the end.
-These are fast to set and work well but they don’t provide as much clamping pressure as the screw type and there isn’t a lot of play between the jaws which could help you force workpieces into alignment.
+There is another alternative design that doesn’t use a screw at all, but instead has a cam or a ratcheting mechanism on the end.
+These are quick to set and work well, but they don’t provide as much clamping pressure as the screw type.
+Additionally, there isn’t much play between the jaws, which means you won’t have as much control in forcing workpieces into alignment.

 Pistol-Grip Clamps